 Students also receive structured exposure to project management software applications, including planning, team coordination, resource allocation, budgeting, performance review, change control, and management of multiple projects.
 This strengthens digital fluency and supports practical readiness for software-enabled project delivery environments.

-Semester II: Advanced Application and Real-World Project
+Semester II: Program Management, Portfolio Management, and Real-World Project

 Semester II moves students from strong project management practice into wider strategic leadership.
 It focuses on program management, project portfolio management, and practical implementation, helping learners understand how organizations align multiple initiatives, benefits, governance structures, and long-term decision-making.